konhub/screenshot-capture/README.md

 # Screenshot Size

-- **`Preserver original DPI size`** - the screenshot will be saved with the actual page size that you are seeing on screen
+- **`Preserve original DPI size`** - the screenshot will be saved with the actual page size that you are seeing on screen
 - **`Adjust to actual size`** - on HDPI displays like Retina or zoomed in pages, the screenshot will be downscaled to the original page size